 If you are over 16 weeks by ultrasound when you miscarried, the procedure to remove the pregnancy and placental tissue is called Dilation and Evacuation (D&E) .
 You can read about the risks of these procedures here.

 If you have chosen to treat your miscarriage with a D&C, or your pregnancy is at a stage where your safest option is to be treated with a D&C or D&E, your doctor can refer you to a hospital or Kensington Clinic for the procedure.
 You may also book your own appointment at Kensington Clinic.
 At Kensington Clinic we will make every effort to see you within a few days of your referral or request.

 Procedures are done using IV sedation.
 You may feel very drowsy and not remember much after, but you will not be completely asleep.
-For procedures under 15 weeks, you can expect to be in the clinic 2-3 hours.
-For procedures over 15 weeks, your stay in the clinic may be closer to 4-5 hours, or you may be required to come for two consecutive appointments.
+For procedures under 16 weeks, you can expect to be in the clinic 2-3 hours.
+For procedures over 16 weeks, your stay in the clinic may be closer to 4-5 hours, or you may be required to come for two appointments on consecutive days.
 When you book your appointment, we will let you know what you can expect.
 You must arrange to have someone drive you home.